tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 This is a criticality requirement.
 Without this requirement / functionality the users would not be able to get involved in the competition.

 ### Technical issues
+The implementation of the admin system for league owners will be technically difficult.
+It will require the user to have admin access to the league they have ownership over but be a regualr user for any other league.

 ### Dependencies with Other Requirements
+This feature is highly dependant on the user authentication feature.
+With the user authentication, the league can not be created as users could no take ownership of these leagues without an account.

+## 3.3 League Functionality (Team Selection / Elimination)
+### Description
+The league functionality is accessible in each league page.
+On the 'My leagues' page a user will click the league they want to go into and a page with league data will be displayed.
+On this page, users are given the option of which team they would like to chopose for the upcoming round.
+It will display which teams they have already chosent and the teams they can choose.
+It will also display the other player's choices for the upcoming round.
+A user can also find out if they have been knowcked out of the competition on this page.
+The league will also need to be locked before the weekend games have commenced.
+This is to prevent a user from picking a team during a game whilst the team is winning or even picking a team once the game is complete.

+### Criticality
+There are certain elements of this component which are vital for the functionality of the game however not all featues in this component are not highly critical.
+A users ability to choose their next round team choice is vital along with finding out if they have been eliminated.
+The likes of diplaying other users pick for the upcoming round is not a crital feature for the game to work properly.
+The locking of the league is a highly critcal component of the web application.
+This enables the competition to work effectivly.

+### Technical issues
+one of the big technical issues with the league functionality is in relation to locking the leagues.
+The first issue is in relation to the time at which to lock the league.
+Premier league games are subject to change.
+This means that we cannot lock the leagues at a certain time each Friday.
+On some occasions, there is a Friday night game and some weeks there is not.
+This means that the locking of the leagues will need to be dynamic to the week involved.
+We hope to create our own script with the use of AWS Cloud Watch to help with the tracking of league locking.

+### Dependencies with Other Requirements
+The league functionality feature is highly dependant on users being able to join and create leagues.
+Without this feature, users cannot use the league functionality feature

+## 3.4 Team Probabilty
+### Description
+The team probabilty feature is mostly for the users who are not knowledgable about football and the Premier League particularly.
+This feature will provide the probability of a team winning their game.
+It will be displayed on the league page beside each teams logo.

+### Criticality
+For the web app to work this feature is not a highly critical component.
+However, for user experience and increasing user diversity, it is a highly critical component.

+### Technical Issues
+The big technical issue is the fact that we hope to create our own probabiltiy script.
+The issue with this is that it will need to be consistent and correct.
+We dont want users not trusting the probability scores they see.
+We can't guarentee that they will also be correct because they're probabilities based around football which is unpredictable but we hope to have similar probabilities to betting apps.

+### Dependencies with Other Requirements
+This feature does not have any requirements for any other feature.
+It works as an indepentant feature to the rest of the web application.